StarRocks/starrocks/docs/sql-reference/sql-statements/data-manipulation/STREAM LOAD.md

 | escape           | No       | Specifies the character that is used to escape various special characters, such as row separators, column separators, escape characters, and `enclose`-specified characters, which are then considered by StarRocks to be common characters and are parsed as part of the field values in which they reside.
 Type: single-byte character.
 Default value: `NONE`.
 The most prevalent character is slash (`\`), which must be written as double slashes (`\\`) in SQL statements.<br>**NOTE**<br>The character specified by `escape` is applied to both inside and outside of each pair of `enclose`-specified characters.<br>Two examples are as follows:<ul><li>When you set `enclose` to `"` and `escape` to `\`, StarRocks parses `"say \"Hello world\""` into `say "Hello world"`.</li><li>Assume that the column separator is comma (`,`).
 When you set `escape` to `\`, StarRocks parses `a, b\, c` into two separate field values: `a` and `b, c`.</li></ul> |

 > **NOTE**
 >
 > - For CSV data, you can use a UTF-8 string, such as a comma (,), tab, or pipe (|), whose length does not exceed 50 bytes as a text delimiter.
 > - Null values are denoted by using `\N`.
 For example, a data file consists of three columns, and a record from that data file holds data in the first and third columns but no data in the second column.
 In this situation, you need to use `\N` in the second column to denote a null value.
 This means the record must be compiled as `a,\N,b` instead of `a,,b`. `a,,b` denotes that the second column of the record holds an empty string.
+> - The format options, including `skip_header`, `trim_space`, `enclose`, and `escape`, are supported in v3.0 and later.

 #### JSON parameters